floodlight-sports/floodlight/docs/source/guides/contrib_manual.rst

 Fixtures
 ---------
 Most of the tests depend on some sort of input.
 With `fixtures <https://docs.pytest.org/en/6.2.x/fixture.html>`_ pytest provides a feature with which data, test doubles or some system state can be created.
 Fixtures are reusable and can be used for multiple tests.
 In order to create a fixture you have to build a function that returns the data or system state that is needed for your testing.
 To do that just decorate this function with ``@pytest.fixture``.
 The function name can now get passed to a testing method as an argument.
+As the number of fixtures increases with the project, it makes sense to put them into a structure to keep track of them.
+Pytest provides a solution to keep everything structured (:ref:`Where to create fixtures? <Where to create fixtures?>`).
+You can basically store fixtures in the same files where you use them.
+However, it is also possible to store them in a separated ``conftest.py`` file on which every testing file in the same layer or in a subdirectory has access without any import.
+The following example should clarify how fixtures work:
 Here you can see an example of how fixtures can be implemented:

 .. code-block:: python

-    ''' tests.test_core.test_xy '''
+    ''' tests.test_core.conftest '''
     import pytest
     import numpy as np

-    from floodlight.core.xy import XY

     # creation of the fixture
     @pytest.fixture()